NTNU-MCS/mcmodels/data/vessels/drillship/readme.md

 * Weight of lids: 7.5 kg
 * Weight of one battery: 2.94 kg
 * Body origin at Geometric Center (GC)
-* Length between mooring points:
+* Length between mooring points: 2.426 m
     - GC to bow pt: 1.219m
     - GC to aft pt: 1.207m
 * Empty means no batteries, ballast weights, or lids.